Ladislao Pazmany

-Pazmany has become recognized as a world authority on landing gear, light aircraft, and flight efficiencies through his books, plans and planes.
-His contributions include the Pazmany PL-1 and PL-2, which were used for training, the PL-4A, a single seat VW powered, T-Tailed with folding wings; and the PL-9 Stork is a ¾ adaptation of the Luftwaffe STOL warbird.
-He was inducted into the Experimental Aircraft Association Hall of Fame in 1997 for his work in homebuilt aircraft.
+Pazmany has become recognized as a world authority on landing gear, light aircraft, and flight efficiencies through his books, plans, and planes.
+His contributions include the Pazmany PL-1 and PL-2, which were used for training; the PL-4A, a single seat VW powered, T-Tailed with folding wings; and the PL-9 Stork which is a ¾ adaptation of the Luftwaffe short takeoff and landing (STOL) warbird.
+He was inducted into the Experimental Aircraft Association Hall of Fame in 1997 for his work on homebuilt aircraft.

-"His work and reputation as an aeronautical engineer stretched across continents and touched people in every level of aviation, from government officials to young amateur pilots."

 Ancestry

-The Pazmanys, a Hungarian family of landed gentry with a rich cultural heritage, trace their ancestral roots back to the Middle Ages and to prominent Churchman Peter Pazmany, who codified the literary Hungarian language.
-“Pazmany, a Jesuit Cardinal and a master of Hungarian prose, was outstanding as an orator and essayist.
-His writing was characterized by a vigorous and clear, though far from simple, style, and the use of popular expressions and solid argument.
-He led the Counter-Reformation in Hungary and is honored as national figure with the university he founded in Budapest, which is still a seat of higher learning today.
+The Pazmanys are a Hungarian family of landed gentry.
+They trace their ancestry back to the Middle Ages, to the Jesuit Cardinal Peter Pazmany, who codified the literary Hungarian language.
+Peter Pazmany was known for his skill as an orator and essayist, and his writing style was characterized by a vigorous and clear, although not necessarily simplistic, use of popular expressions and solid arguments.
+He played a key role in the Counter-Reformation in Hungary and is regarded as a national figure, honored with the founding of a university in Budapest, which remains a prestigious seat of higher learning to this day.

 Childhood and early life

-Ladislao's father Zoltan carried on the literary tradition as a journalist and contributing writer who spoke seven languages and, following the devastation of World War I moved his family of wife Maria Kacelli, and young sons Ladislao and Zoltan, from the rural enclave of Zenta to the thriving metropolis of Buenos Aires, Argentina's capital city, in 1926.
-In their new house in the Padilla district, the family prospered.
+Ladislao's father, Zoltan, continued the literary tradition as a journalist and contributing writer.
+He spoke seven languages.
+After World War I, he moved his family, including his wife, Maria Kacelli, and young sons, Ladislao and Zoltan, from the rural enclave of Zenta to Buenos Aires, the capital city of Argentina, in 1926.
+They settled in the Padilla district, where the family prospered in their new home.